wpscanteam/blog/_posts/2019-07-12-lots-of-wpvulndb-changes.markdown

 [![RIPS CodeRisk](https://coderisk.com/wp/plugin/wpscan/badge "RIPS CodeRisk")](https://coderisk.com/wp/plugin/wpscan)

 If you are a WordPress plugin developer, RIPS will supply you with their scan reports free of charge, if your plugin is more than one month old and below 200k Lines of Code.
-This is a very valuable resource for free!
+This is a very valuable resource, for free!

 ## Vulnerability Disclosure Policy